Jake Something

 Jacob Doyle (born July 25, 1989) is an American professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA), where he performs under the ring name Jake Something.
-He also currently makes appearances on the independent circuit.
+He is signed to All Elite Wrestling (AEW), where he performs under his real name, stylized as Jake Doyle, and is a member of the Don Callis Family.
+He also makes appearances on the independent circuit.
+He is best known for his two tenures in Total Nonstop Action Wrestling (TNA), where he wrestled under the ring name Jake Something.

 Professional wrestling career

 Independent circuit (2010–present)

 Doyle was trained by ROH Dojo.
 He made his professional wrestling debut at an Insanity Pro Wrestling (IPW) event on January 2, 2010, losing to Chris Hall.
-In the ensuing years Doyle worked for national companies such as Ring of Honor (ROH) and the National Wrestling Alliance (NWA), and independent promotions such as AAW Wrestling (AAW), and Border City Wrestling (BCW).
+In the ensuing years Doyle worked for national companies such as Ring of Honor (ROH) and the National Wrestling Alliance (NWA), and independent promotions such as AAW Wrestling (AAW), Border City Wrestling (BCW) and Deadlock Pro-Wrestling (DPW).

 Impact Wrestling (2017–2022)

 He first appeared on the March 23, 2017 episode of Impact! under the ring name Jake Holmes, where he lost to Bobby Lashley.
 He had two more matches for Impact Wrestling as an enhancement talent the following month.

 On March 9, 2018, at the Last Chancery event that featured Impact Wrestling and Border City Wrestling wrestlers, Doyle, now known as Jake Deaner, formed a tag team with Cody Deaner called "The Deaners", losing to Desi Hit Squad (Gursinder Singh and Rohit Raju).
 In April 2019, he officially signed a contract with Impact Wrestling.
 Later that month, vignettes began airing of The Deaners on their farm called The Deaner Compound.
 The Deaners made their Impact! debut on the April 26 episode, defeating Idris Abraham and Joe Coleman.
 The following month, his ring name was changed to Cousin Jake.
 At Bound for Glory, Jake took part in the Call Your Shot Gauntlet match, where the winner could choose any championship match of their choice, which was won by Eddie Edwards.
 On the May 26, 2020 episode of Impact!, The Deaners failed to win the Impact World Tag Team Championship from The North (Ethan Page and Josh Alexander) at The Deaner Compound.
 On the Countdown to Bound for Glory, The Deaners defeated The Rascalz (Dez and Wentz).

 At Turning Point, Jake and Cody were attacked by Eric Young and Joe Doering.
 During the following weeks, The Deaners feuded with Young and Doering and this resulted in a match between Cody and Young on the December 8 episode of Impact!, which Young won.
 At Final Resolution, Cody attacked Jake during a match between Rhino and Young, thus ending The Deaners tag team.